bjkeller/DepChain-java/README.md

 By default, it also does not save the chain, it just dumps concepts as it reaches them.
 The dot output will save the chains in dot format, but not give the partial entropies.

-##Building
+## Building
 This repository is an STS Maven project, and the JCommander dependency should be handled by Maven if you clone the repository and build.

 However, the code depends on Colibri-Java, which is a Google summer-of-code project developed by Daniel Goetzmann that lives [here](https://code.google.com/p/colibri-java/).
-My code uses a couple utility classes in colibri.lib (noted in noted in ConceptSearch.java) that do not have public accessibility in the repository version.
+My code uses a couple utility classes in colibri.lib (noted in ConceptSearch.java) that do not have public accessibility in the repository version.

 Unfortunately, I was lazy, and remain that way, and just reached inside and